longevity-genie/longevity_gpts/README.md

 # longevity_gpts
-restful backends for GPTs build with ChatGPTBuilder and also for huggingface UI
+restful backends for GPTs build with ChatGPTBuilder and also for huggingface UI This means that you can setup with REST API and then give it to [hugging face chat UI](https://github.com/huggingface/chat-ui) as endpoint.

 ## Setting up python backend and library